 Moreover, for both real property and manufactured or mobile homes, ownership may not be acquired from a person, other than a spouse, related by blood or marriage for the purpose of qualifying for the homestead reduction.
-Although it is difficult to look inside the mind of an individual to determine one's intent, the following scenarios seem to be obvious results of the aforementioned statutory requirement.
+Although it is difficult to look inside the mind of an individual to determine one's intent, the following scenarios seem to be obvious results of the statutory requirement.
 For example, a child cannot add an aged parent's name to the deed and move that parent into the home and qualify for the homestead exemption.
 On the other hand, an aged parent can add the child's name to the deed of the parent's home, or the parent and child can jointly purchase a home together, and still qualify for the homestead exemption.
-Moreover, a disabled child could inherit a home from the deceased parent and still be eligible for the homestead exemption, since the transfer was not for the purpose of qualifying for the homestead reduction.
-Finally, a transfer of a home by the aged parents, who are already receiving the homestead exemption, to a disabled child should not prevent the child from qualifying for the homestead exemption, even if the parents remain in that home, since the transfer could not have been for the purpose of qualifying for the homestead reduction because the parents were already receiving it.
+Moreover, a disabled child could inherit a home from the deceased parent and still be eligible for the homestead reduction.
+Finally, a transfer of a home by the aged parents, who are already receiving the homestead exemption, to a disabled child should not prevent the child from qualifying for the homestead exemption, even if the parents remain in that home, since the transfer could not have been for the purpose of qualifying for the homestead exemption, even if the parents remain in that home, since the transfer could not have been for the purpose of qualifying for the homestead exemption.